alan-turing-institute/DTBase/dtbase/backend/README.md

       <identifier_name>: <value>,
       ...
     }
+    ```

-    ``` for every identifier in the schema.
+    for every identifier in the schema.
-    - returns status code 201, along with the payload
+    - returns status code 201, along with the payload.

 ### `/location/list/<schema_name>`